stackrox/stackrox/pkg/features/README.md

 > Migrations must be merged to the master branch without any feature flag gate, and must not break any current features.
 >
 > :warning: If a `--feature-flag` parameter is passed to the `pg-table-bindings-wrapper` generator, the schema is only applied if the flag is enabled.

+### Feature deprecation

+To deprecate a feature, introduce a feature flag, that removes the functionality when enabled.
+Do not use the word "disabled" in the flag and environent variable names, as it maybe confusing to read `featureDisabled.Enabled()`.
+Consider "removed" or "hidden" instead.

 ## Adding a feature flag